YistYU/YistYU.github.io/_pages/about.md

 ---

 I am a final-year undergraduate student at **the Chinese University of Hong Kong**, pursuing a major in **Mathematics and Information Engineering**.
 My current research interest lies in the **theory and application about general graph structure**, like graph learning problem, graph searching problem and graph nerual network.
-I love the intuitivity of graph, randomness, math and coding.
+I love the intuitivity of geometry structure, randomness, math and coding.
 Also, I enjoy solving  puzzles with learnt knowledges and applying my ideas to the real life.

 **Passion on creativity is the driving force of my research**.